shoaibniloy/autonomous-cloud-quadcopter-navigation/README.md

-# Pipeline Setup and Usage Guide

-This README provides step-by-step instructions to set up and run the pipeline for integrating Depth Anything V2, SmolVLM, and LLM fine-tuning in a single environment.
-Follow these steps to ensure proper setup and execution.

 ## Prerequisites
 - This pipeline has been tested on **Ubuntu 20.04**.
 Ensure your system is compatible or make necessary adjustments for other operating systems.
 - All components and dependencies must be installed within a **single folder**, which will serve as your working environment for this pipeline.